eugene-eeo/tinyindex/README.md

 Document indexing for TinyDB.
 Basically ensures deterministic (as long as there aren't any changes to the table) yielding of documents.
-Example
-usage:
+A very trivial example usage:

 ```python
 from tinyindex import Index